lina-boljka/multi-linear-regression-projection/Omrani_etal2022/README.md

 Navigate <a href="https://hub.gke2.mybinder.org/user/lina-boljka-mul-sion-projection-8x08xrat/lab/workspaces/auto-c/tree/Omrani_etal2022">HERE</a> to find interactive version of the provided Notebook, where parameters can be changed to see results/projections for different variables.
 * We recommend changing only predictand parameters under "RUN FUNCTIONS" section (1).
 Everything else should then automatically work with the provided parameters - only the boxes/scripts below must be rerun upon chaning parameters.
 Results will appear under "PLOT" section.
+* Number of predictors can also be changed in section (2) of "RUN FUNCTIONS", but that would be more sophisticated and was not used in the manuscript.